quyendang/shortlink-FastAPI/README.md

-Build a link shortening api with fastapi.
-This code work perfect on: render.com
+Build a link shortening api with fastapi + PostgreSQL This code work perfect on: render.com